zhoupgit/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 ></iframe>
 ```

-The result is an interactive Grafana graph embedded in an iframe.
+The result is an interactive Grafana graph embedded in an iframe:

+<iframe src="https://snapshots.raintank.io/dashboard-solo/snapshot/y7zwi2bZ7FcoTlB93WN7yWO4aMiz3pZb?from=1493369923321&to=1493377123321&panelId=4" width="650" height="300" frameborder="0"></iframe>

 ### Library panel

 To create a library panel from the **Share Panel** dialog:

 1. Click **Library panel**.
+   {{< figure src="/static/img/docs/library-panels/create-lib-panel-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the create library panel dialog" >}}
 1. In **Library panel name**, enter the name.
 1. In **Save in folder**, select the folder in which to save the library panel.
-By default, the root level is selected.
+By default, the General folder is selected.
 1. Click **Create library panel** to save your changes.
 1. Save the dashboard.